crashoverride777/swifty-music/README.md

 # How to use

-Create a enum with all your music file names
+Create a global enum with all your music file names.

 ```swift
 enum MusicURL: String {